 - January 13 Innovation Awards Informational Call Recording

 - October 12 Innovation Awards Informational Call Recording

 Program information, including notices of meetings of the selection committee and distribution of the application for awards, will be sent using an email mailing list.
-You can sign up for this list at the link: Awards for Innovation in Higher Education Mailing List
+You can sign up for this list on the Awards for Innovation in Higher Education Mailing List.

 Please email email@example.com with any questions or comments regarding the program.